 One of the main reasons a lot of content doesn’t rank on Google is not because of quality but because it is not the type of content Google wants to rank for the specific keyword.

 You could write high-quality 4,000-word content on a particular keyword, but if what Google ranks for the keywords is videos, your content won’t bring much value.

 This is why you need to study the SERP carefully before writing.

 Creating an outline before writing gives structure to your content.
 It helps you manage the writing process effectively.

-Unlike WordPress editors which are prone to lagging, Google docs create a smooth and fast writing experience with no side distractions.
+Unlike WordPress editors prone to lagging, Google Docs create a smooth and fast writing experience without distractions.

 Create Original Images

 With tools like Canva, anyone can design professional-looking images for marketing campaigns, YouTube videos, blog posts, infographics, ebook covers, social media posts, etc.

 At least every post needs a featured image.
 You can use Canva to create your featured image.

 It’s free, but if you need advanced image editing features, you need to upgrade to Canva Pro.